FusionAuth/fusionauth-quickstart-kotlin-android-native/README.md

 2. copy the app/src folder from the sdk in to the app/ folder
 3. copy the app/build.gradle.kts from the sdk in to the app/ folder
 4. remove lint configuration for sarifReport from it
+5. replace implementation(project(":library")) with implementation("io.fusionauth:fusionauth-android-sdk:0.1.1") and use accordingly the latest release version
-5. copy the fusionauth/<latest version>/ from the sdk to fusionauth/
+6. copy the fusionauth/<latest version>/ from the sdk to fusionauth/
-6. make sure gradlew is on the same version as the sdk by running e.g. ./gradlew wrapper --gradle-version 8.6 -->
+7. make sure gradlew is on the same version as the sdk by running e.g. ./gradlew wrapper --gradle-version 8.6
+8. test the app by first starting fusionauth and then run the app.
+9. once successful manually tested do a full End 2 End test by running ./gradlew clean connectedAndroidTest
+10. once successful commit your changes
+11. create a new tag according to the tag of the io.fusionauth:fusionauth-android-sdk e.g. 0.1.1 -->